hivemq/hivemq-mqtt-client/README.md

 MQTT 5.0 and 3.1.1 compatible and feature-rich high-performance Java client library with different API flavours and backpressure support.

-# Status
-IMPORTANT: PRE RELEASE STATUS, DO NOT USE IN PRODUCTION YET!

 # Features

 ## Available